Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Hypno-Eyes.md

 ## Trivia

-- The restrictive nature of the archetype, especially involving attacks and effect activations, reflects it ‘hypontyzing’ the opponent.
+- The restrictive nature of the archetype, especially involving attacks and effect activations, reflects it ‘hypnotyzing’ the opponent.